 Here in NYC, there’s always something new to see!
 From rotating art installations to free events around the city, there are so many happenings to match any style and personality.
-Now that summer is in full swing and early fall is approaching before we know it, there are tons of event series and festivals you should bookmark on your calendar.
-Let’s dig into our favorite festivals in NYC that are either happening now or coming up in August and September!
+Now that summer is in full swing, there are tons of event series and festivals you should bookmark on your calendar.
+Let’s dig into our favorite festivals in NYC that are either happening now or coming up later this summer!

-SummerStage in Central Park is a New York summer tradition, and it is back this summer after being on a pandemic hiatus the past few years.
+SummerStage in Central Park is a New York summer tradition, and it is back this summer with an incredible lineup.
 What started back in June is currently running throughout the dog days of summer, welcoming tons of fantastic artists to NYC.
 The concert series is organized by City Parks, and offers shows in 12 different parks across the city, with the largest stage being in Central Park.
 Booked artists range from Afrobeat to hip-hop to indie, and many concerts are even free as well!

 Take a look at SummerStage’s full lineup here and plan a visit today.

 Grab some food and friends at Smorgasburg, one of the best open air markets in the entire city!
 Walk through a variety of vendors and try out different snacks and foods while you enjoy the warm summer air.
-There are 4 Smorgasburg locations in NYC, including Williamsburg and Jersey City (Saturdays 11 am – 6pm), Prospect Park (Sundays 11 am – 6pm), and World Trade Center (Fridays 11 am – 7pm).
+There are 4 Smorgasburg locations in NYC, including Williamsburg (Saturdays 11 am – 6 pm), Prospect Park (Sundays 11 am – 6pm), and World Trade Center (Fridays 11 am – 7 pm).
 These food festivals are the perfect way to spend a day and have some delicious bites along the way!

 One of the best free festivals in NYC this summer and every summer is Shakespeare in the Park, the cultural fix you’ll crave no matter how literary you may be!
 With some of the biggest names in entertainment, and shows running from June through September, there’s always something new to see here.
-With over 150 productions that have taken place at the iconic Delacorte Theater in Central Park, you’ll feel the history in the air as soon as the curtain rises.
+This year’s nine-week production is Hamlet, directed by Kenny Leon.
+Learn about the ticket acquiring process in our Shakespeare in the Park guide.